-The composition of the Executive Committee is described above; it has all the powers inherent in the Board, apart from all legal and statutory powers which may be devolved to it.
+The composition of the Executive Committee is described in this section; it has all the powers inherent in the Board, apart from all legal and statutory powers which may be devolved to it.
 All agreements adopted are communicated to the Board of Directors.

-In 2016, four meetings were held, attended by all its members, dealing with matters related to the Company's functioning, with an update presented at each session.
+In 2017, The Committee held three meetings were held, attended by all its members, dealing with matters related to the Company's functioning, with an update presented at each session.